mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches-v1.md

 possible variant TU.
 These are listed and explained overleaf.

 About the Author
-Martin J Dougherty has been at times an engineer, a teacher, a de- fence analyst and a self–defence instructor.
-These days he makes his living as a freelance writer for the games industry and in some- thing calling itself the 'real world'.
+Martin J Dougherty has been at times an engineer, a teacher, a de-fence analyst and a self–defence instructor.
+These days he makes his living as a freelance writer for the games industry and in some-thing calling itself the 'real world'.

 Martins' books include volumes on weaponry, space exploration, self–defence and military history.
 He has written numerous